aragon/AGPs/AGPs/AGP-37.md

 In each 3 month period, we will allocate 5 weeks of 2 people "actively auditing".
 This may include smart contract auditing, penetration testing, application security review, or other intensive security review related work.
 We respectfully request a minimum of 2 weeks notice in advance of initiating an active audit phase.

 If the full allocated time is not utilized in a given 3 month period, the difference will accumulate and carry over to another 3 month period.
-If A1 requires more time, we will charge the prorated fee in subsequent voting periods, or through the proposed [ANSP Engagement Policy](https://forum.aragon.org/t/draft-agp-for-anv-02-ansp-engagement-policy/750).
+If Aragon One requires more time, we will charge the prorated fee in subsequent voting periods, or through the proposed [ANSP Engagement Policy](https://forum.aragon.org/t/draft-agp-for-anv-02-ansp-engagement-policy/750).

 #### 2. Secure Development Process Advisory Services